 Joining NaNoWriMo forums and writing groups will help keep you motivated: when you’re surrounded by novelists making progress on their work, you’ll feel more inspired to make progress on yours.
 Additionally, it helps to talk about your feelings as you push through your writing, because if you’re losing motivation or questioning your novel’s worth, it’s likely that someone else is, too.

 Additionally, famous novelists have talked about the difficulties of novel writing since the invention of the novel form.
-Motivational writing quotes might help you make it through the next day’s word count, such as the quotes at Brain Pickings or the ones we post on our Instagram.
+Motivational writing quotes might help you make it through the next day’s word count, such as these quotes at The Marginalian.

 Wherever inspiration strikes, hold onto it, and let it keep your writing flame lit through November.